-You can move an HDFS entity to another location and move an entity to HDFS trash.
-In order to perform such actions, you must be a member of a user group that has the appropriate access to HDFS files.
+You can move an HDFS entity to another location, and to HDFS trash.
+To perform such actions, you must be a member of a user group that has the appropriate access to HDFS files.

 You can also schedule a move or move to trash in a policy.